molgenis/molgenis.org/index.md

 # Driven by partnerships

-MOLGENIS is created and maintained through partnerships who invest in and share MOLGENIS developments as free and open source.
+MOLGENIS is created and maintained through multi-center partnerships who invest in and share MOLGENIS developments as free and open source.

 {% assign sorted_partners = site.partners | sort: "name" %}
 <a id="top"/>